WordPress-Neon/docs/docs/post-types.md

 Post types can be registered within a service provider.
 In this example we are using the `AppServiceProvider`.

-Calling the `register` method of the `WPN\Support\PostType` class will handle the post type registration with the given parameters.
+Calling the `register` method of the `WPN\PostType` class will handle the post type registration with the given parameters.
 Here we will create a post type called `product` *(names are slugified when creating the post type)* which supports titles, content and featured images.